blehmeh98/coding2learn/content/dear-theresa.markdown

 Marc Scott

 note: I'm not a  Cryptography, Mathematics or Computer Science expert.
 I'm an educator.
-[This post can be found on Github](https://github.com/MarcScott/coding2learn/blob/master/content/dear-theresa.markdown) and if would like to correct or improve any elements then issues and pull requests are appreciated.
+[This post can be found on Github](https://github.com/MarcScott/coding2learn/blob/master/content/dear-theresa.markdown) and if you would like to correct or improve any elements then issues and pull requests are appreciated.